-- 14.1.
+- 15.1.
 At November Cabinet a 2023/24 budget of £45.5M was approved for schemes to be delivered by the Council and £13.8M for schemes to be delivered by subsidiary companies and partners.
-At November Cabinet a total budget for financial years 2024/25 to 2027/28 of £86.4M was approved for schemes to be delivered by the Council and £19.6M for schemes to be delivered by subsidiary companies and partners. - 14.2.
+At November Cabinet a total budget for financial years 2024/25 to 2027/28 of £86.4M was approved for schemes to be delivered by the Council and £19.6M for schemes to be delivered by subsidiary companies and partners. - 15.2.
 Since November Cabinet the capital investment programme review has continued as set out in paragraphs 14.4 to 14.6.
-As a result of this, the Financial Performance Report Period 8 includes any virements between schemes, reprofiles across years, new external funding, proposed scheme deletions and movements between the main programme and the 'subject to' section.
-These are set out in Appendix 12. - 14.3.
+As a result, this report includes any virements between schemes, re-profiles across years, new external funding, proposed scheme deletions and movements between the main programme and the 'subject to' section.
+These are set out in Appendix 12. - 15.3.
 The resulting revised capital investment programme for 2023/24 to 2027/28 is shown in Table 8 and Table 9.